huntforhomesaz/cleanout2closing-site/content/pages/service-cleanout-and-vendor-coordination.md

 You avoid constant back-and-forth calls.
 Instead, you receive simple updates and clear questions when real decisions are needed.

-### Step 5 â€“ Align vendor work with your sale strategy
+### Step 5 — Align vendor work with your sale strategy

 Cleanout and prep only make sense in context.